WVURAIL/dspira/CONTRIBUTING.md

 9. Include author credit and source information.
 Preserve existing licenses and quoted material.
 10. Open a pull request against `main` and describe the classroom testing performed.

-The `wvu` branch feeds staging.
-A maintainer should apply approved source changes there too, and run the combined preview workflow before publication.
+The `main` branch publishes the website after its checks pass.
+Use a local preview when reviewing changes.
+The former approval preview is archived.

 ## Review and publication